 3. Many Swiss people are well off

+This is one of the most interesting Switzerland facts.
 Not only does Switzerland have the highest wealth per adult in the entire world, it’s also home to the global economic and banking hubs of Zurich and Geneva.
 Coincidentally (or maybe not), both cities are up there as two of the top ten cities in the world for quality of life.

 4. The top-level domain code for Switzerland is .ch